-For deep understanding, it is vital that students learn by constructing knowledge, with very few ideas being relayed directly by the teacher.
-As an example, function notation is something which the teacher will have to show and name for the students; however, first, the students could explore the ideas important for working with function notation.
+For deep understanding, students must learn by constructing knowledge, with very few ideas relayed directly by the teacher.
+As an example, the teacher will have to show and name function notation for the students; however, first, the students could explore those ideas important for working with function notation.

-It is important for teachers to analyze the outcomes to identify what students need to know, understand, and be able to do.
-Teachers also need to consider opportunities for students to explain, apply, and transfer understanding to new situations.
+Teachers should analyze the outcomes to identify what students need to know, understand, and be able to do.
+Teachers also need to provide opportunities for students to explain, apply, and transfer understanding to new situations.
 This reflection supports professional decision making and planning effective strategies to promote students' deeper understanding of mathematical ideas.

-It is important that a mathematics learning environment include effective interplay of:
+A mathematics learning environment should include an effective interplay of:

 - reflecting

-- exploring of patterns and relationships
+- exploring patterns and relationships

 - sharing ideas and problems

 - considering different perspectives

 - decision making

 - generalizing

 - verifying and proving

-- modeling and representing.
+- modelling and representing.

 Mathematics is learned when students are engaged in strategic play with mathematical concepts and differing perspectives.
-When students learn mathematics by being told what to do, how to do it, and when to do it, they cannot make the strong connections necessary for learning to be meaningful, easily accessible, and transferable.
-The learning environment must be respectful of individuals and groups, fostering discussion and self-reflection, the asking of questions, the seeking of multiple answers, and the construction of meaning.
+Conversely, when they learn mathematics by being told what to do, how to do it, and when to do it, they cannot make the strong connections necessary for learning to be meaningful, easily accessible, and transferable.
+The Not all feedback has to come from outside - it can come from within.
+When adults assume that they must be the ones who tell students whether their work is good enough, they leave them handicapped, not only in testing situations (such as standardized tests) in which they must perform without guidance, but in life itself.